laserlemon/figaro/README.md

 environments are often shared between multiple applications, requiring multiple configurations.

-Figaro parses a Git-ignored YAML file in your application and loads its values into `ENV`.
+Figaro creates and parses a Git-ignored YAML file in your application and loads its values into `ENV`.

 ### Getting Started